Crete travel guide & 25 photos to feed your wanderlust

 Elafonissi beach: the last day the bar is open for the season

 Zorba the Greek.
 Written by Crete’s most famous son, Nikos Kazantzakis, Zorba is a cornerstone book of Greek literature.
-Even though every tourist office around the world commercializes the character, the truth is that it’s still the most famous book about Crete.
+Although every tourist office around the world commercializes the character, the truth is that it remains the most famous book about Crete.
 Buy Zorba the Greek here.

 Abducting a General.
 Well, the writer of the book is also the main character.
 Patrick Leigh Fermor kidnapped General Kreipe, the German commander in Crete, on 26 April 1944.
 Buy Abducting a General here.

 The dark labyrinth.
-Lawrence Durell wrote the last book on this list.
-It follows a bunch of English travelers that arrive on a cruise ship to explore the island.
-They want mainly to examine a dangerous local labyrinth.
+Lawrence Durrell wrote the last book on this list.
+It follows a bunch of English travelers who arrive on a cruise ship to explore the island.
+They mainly want to examine a dangerous local labyrinth.
 Buy The dark labyrinth here.

 Kedrodasos Crete